 Folder Size on the other hand runs only when you need it and scans only the folders that you want to analyze.
 That is why it will not have negative impact on your system.
 The tool does not run in the background.
 You launch it by clicking the "Scan with Folder Size" Windows Explorer context menu.

 Multiple writes to the file system reduce the life of the storage.
 This is especially true for modern SSD drives where the number of write operations is limited.
 Writing the change to the size of a file and folder and propagating it to all parents will have a very negative impact on the drive's lifespan.
 Such sacrifice is really not justified for information that can be propagated and calculated on demand.

 Again using the Explorer Folder Size context menu that our tool adds will keep your storage healthy.
 This is because the tool scans and displays the data only when you need it.
 It does not constantly monitor all file operations and it does not constantly recalculate and write folder sizes to the file system.
 It will only READ and calculate such information when it is necessary and will not write anything to your drives during the scan.
-Of course you can save or export the folder sizes information after the scan is completed.
+Of course, you can save or export the folder size information after the scan is completed.